Integrated Pest Management Stakeholder Engagement

 - Read the 2018 Aquaculture Regulatory Proposal (PDF)

 Following the consultation period, we reviewed the submitted comments and developed a Final Policy Update paper based on the feedback.
-This paper describes the final intentions for amending the IPMR.
+This paper describes the final intentions that were considered for amending the IPMR.

 - Read the Final Policy Update (PDF)